Media/Comm, personalities

 Can we move on now?

-3 Responses to “Can we move on now?”
+3 thoughts on “Can we move on now?”

 1. I have been watching the Biography Channel and the History Channel.
 From one program, I learned all about the Borgias.
 From another, all about Pompeii.
 The only celebrities I’ve seen on my TV today were William Shatner interviewing Jon Voigt on “Shatner’s Raw Nerve.”